Microsoft C++ Language Conformance Table

 free() must be able to handle highly aligned allocations.

 rem Features removed when the /std:c++17 (or /std:c++latest) compiler option is specified.
-These features have opt-out macros:
+These features can be re-enabled to ease the transition to newer language modes by use of these macros:

 The following algorithms are parallelized: